brianglass/anastasis/files/tuesday_matins.md

 **After the 3rd reading, Kathismata.
 As you are source of compassion.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">You plunged in JordanÂ’s streams, John, the ungrudging Source of compassion; therefore I implore you insistently, by your acceptable prayers lead me, who with many passions am being fearfully drowned each day by the ocean of life, to the harbour of life.</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">You plunged in Jordan’s streams, John, the ungrudging Source of compassion; therefore I implore you insistently, by your acceptable prayers lead me, who with many passions am being fearfully drowned each day by the ocean of life, to the harbour of life.</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua"><span style="mso-bidi-font-style: normal">**Verse:**</span> God is wonderful in his Saints, the God of Israel.</span>